coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 :-R *directory dirpath*: Similar to ``-Q`` *directory dirpath*, but allows using :cmd:`Require` with a partially qualified name (i.e. without a `From` clause).

+:-L *directory dirpath*: Recursively enters *directory* and using *directory/_CoqProject* to build a project.
+This project is then made available to the Coq toplevel with the logical path *dirpath*.
+  Similarly to ``-R`` option, the logical path can be used in :cmd:`Require` with a partially qualified name (i.e. without a `From` clause).

 :-top *dirpath*: Set the logical module name to :n:`@dirpath` for the `coqtop` interactive session.
-If no module name is specified, `coqtop` will default to ``Top``. `coqc` does not accept this option because the logical module name is inferred from the name of the input file and the corresponding `-R` / `-Q` options.
+If no module name is specified, `coqtop` will default to ``Top``. `coqc` does not accept this option because the logical module name is inferred from the name of the input file and the corresponding `-R` / `-L` / `-Q` options.
-:-exclude-dir *directory*: Exclude any subdirectory named *directory* while processing options such as -R and -Q. By default, only the conventional version control management directories named CVS and_darcs are excluded.
+:-exclude-dir *directory*: Exclude any subdirectory named *directory* while processing options such as -L, -R and -Q. By default, only the conventional version control management directories named CVS and_darcs are excluded.
 :-nois, -noinit: Start from an empty state instead of loading the `Init.Prelude`